P-Dammy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd